jcostom/guides/librenms-homelab/README.md

 ## Install Portainer

 [Portainer](https://portainer.io) is a nice user interface for quick access to basic operations and telemetry from a Docker host.
 We're installing it to manage the location instance of Docker, though it's capable of managing a swarm cluster as well.
-Again, that's outside the scope of what we're doing, but it's good to know it's possible, right?
+That's outside the scope of what we're doing, but it's good to know it's possible, right?

 ```
 $ docker run -d \